Ennds.org A 501(C)3 Non profit dedicated to ending the non native destructive species that are damaging our marine and terrestrial environments.

 Through outreach, education, and targeted removals of invasive species ENNDS is working relentlessly to protect our environment but we need your help.
 Many of the invasive species are extremely destructive to native habitat and life because they are able to thrive in new areas where they lack predators and are able to out compete the native organisms.
 Globalization, warming trends, and other factors have all contributed to a recent surge in new destructive invasive species.
 With your assistance ENNDS is making a difference in combating invasive species in the ocean and on land.
 Learn more about how you can help ENNDS with our mission.

 Ways you can help end non-native destructive species

 Hunting invasive species can be educational and fun!
 Whether it’s diving to hunt lionfish, hiking to look for invasive snails, or targeting pythons in the Everglades.
 Stay tuned to our latest news for upcoming invasive species hunts by signing up for our email newsletter.

 What’s in your neighborhood?

 Learn about the invasive species in your area

 The State of Florida alone has over 500 invasive species!
 Of course, not all are destructive but many are.
-We will be updating this site and our Facebook page with regular information on the invasive species you may find in your neighborhood.
-Click here to learn about many of Florida’s invasive species.
+Ennds is constantly updating this site and our Facebook page with regular information on the invasive species you may find in your neighborhood.
+Look at our ‘Target Species’ in the main menu to learn more.